 For more, click here.

-The Consumer Financial Protection Bureau is investigating American International Group Inc. (AIG) over issues related to mortgage insurance, the company said in an Aug.
+The Consumer Financial Protection Bureau is investigating American International Group Inc. (AIG:US) over issues related to mortgage insurance, the company said in an Aug.
 2 regulatory filing.

 AIG said the CFPB issued a civil investigative demand, an early step in a probe, in June.
 On July 24, the bureau suspended the deadlines for complying with the demand “pending discussions that could resolve the investigation,” AIG said.